 As a California resident, I’ve spent the last several weeks never more than a few yards from a cheerful yellow and blue “Protect Marriage” campaign sign.
-Our seaside state was awash in them; my life online and off, at church, at home and at school, was awash in the pro and con arguments for Prop 8.
+Our seaside state was awash in them; my life online and off, at church, at home and at school, was blanketed in the pro and con arguments for Prop 8.
 It was in the midst of this marriage-protecting fervor that I came to the conclusion that I had a personal and urgent calling to preserve my marriage by taking up arms.
 Yes, firearms.

 A month ago, my husband floated the idea of purchasing a gun for protection of our household.
 He explained that he had always envisioned keeping a gun in the home, and saw it as part of his role as a protector of the family.
 I, on the other hand, was raised with the idea that gun ownership is profoundly unwise, at best.
 It was hard for me to even picture a gun in our home.
 At times the thought made me feel ill.
 Machinery designed to cause death seemed rather out of harmony with building a home full of love.
 Fundamental assumptions vs deep-rooted upbringing; and thus we have a classic setup for marital conflict.